kubestellar/kubestellar/docs/content/contribution-guidelines/operations/docs-styleguide.md

 ### Avoid Use of Emojis in Prose

 The **Design Guide** will include guidance on use and placement of iconography in KubeStellar docs and UIs.
 In textual documentation, however, emojis may interfere with rendering and navigation of the website documentation, _especially_ if they are used in headings or titles.
-They also may make the documenation inaccessible to visitors who must use screen reader technology.
+They also may make the documentation inaccessible to visitors who must use screen reader technology.

 ### Always include alt-text for images